sharemycart/sharemycart/README.md

 The current implementation, [Firebase's Firestore](https://firebase.google.com/docs/reference/js/firebase.firestore) is being used.
 Firestore supplies mechanisms for reactivity and grants maximal freedom due to being hosted and scaled by Google.

 Firestore also allows for implementing functions in Golang.
-This is waht we currently call the [`backend`](https://github.com/mrsimpson/sharemycart/tree/master/backend).
+This is what we currently call the [`backend`](https://github.com/mrsimpson/sharemycart/tree/master/backend).

 ### Client side